Tyler O'Neill Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 7.8 K/9, the fifth-worst in the league.
+- The Pirates pitching staff is 25th in the league with a collective 8.0 strikeouts per nine innings.

-- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.92).
+- The Pirates' 4.54 team ERA ranks 16th among all league pitching staffs.

-- The Pirates will look to Velasquez (0-2) in his third start of the season.
+- The Pirates will send Oviedo (1-0) out for his third start of the season.

-- His last time out came on Saturday against the Chicago White Sox, when the righty tossed 2 2/3 innings, surrendering five earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Chicago White Sox, when the right-hander threw 6 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.